hyperledger/besu-docs/docs/Concepts/Data-Storage-Formats.md

 # Data storage formats

 Besu offers two formats for storing the world state, [Forest of Tries](#forest-of-tries) and [Bonsai Tries](#bonsai-tries).
-You can [configure the data storage format](../HowTo/Configure/Configure-Data-Storage.md) when starting Besu.

 ## Forest of Tries